nav-solutions/ubx2rinex/README.md

 ## Install from Cargo

-You can directly install the tool from Cargo with internet access:
+Install the latest official release from the worldwide portal directly:

 ```bash
 cargo install ubx2rinex